“I know the longest word in the whole English language,” Jimmy tells Jenny by the playground swings. “It’s antidisestablishmentarianism.”

 “Come on.
 You’re making that up.”

 But Jenny does not stop speaking for three and a half hours—long after Jimmy flees the playground in tears.
 As she utters the final syllables (“…leucine”), Jenny completes the full, technical name of the protein better known as titin—a folded, spring-like protein that helps keep our muscles elastic.
 Total letter count: 189,819.
+English isn’t always easy—especially when you throw in regional sayings.

 You can read the whole thing here, but if you, like Jimmy, don’t think this monstrous moniker should be considered a real English word, you’d find some support from linguists.
 As a technical scientific term, the full name of titin doesn’t appear in any dictionary—not just because it would take 12 full pages to wrangle the 190,000-odd characters, but because of the way protein names are generated.
 According to international guidelines, a protein’s technical title lists every single amino acid found inside it.
 Even the smallest proteins contain no fewer than 20 amino acids, making for some pretty long names in their own right; titin, however, is the human body’s largest protein.
 Total amino acid count: 34,350.
 Spell out each of those acid names in a row and you get, well, a really long word.
 (You can see why scientists prefer titin.)
+If you thought the longest word in English was hard to pronounce, start off with these English words that are hard to pronounce but aren’t nearly as long.

 So, if dictionary editors don’t dare to spare their pages on titin’s full name, what is the longest word in the dictionary?
 That depends on which dictionary you consult.
 A few contenders: